FAQs for Families

 |60-90 minutes (varies based on traffic and airport)||$40-$60|

 CTA/Pace Bus (from O’Hare Only)

 60-90 minutes (varies based on traffic and airport)

 $2.25 (driver will not make change)

 Airport Express Shuttle

 60-120 minutes (varies based on traffic and destination of fellow passengers)

-DISCLAIMER: New Student and Family Programs (NSFP) does not endorse any of the aforementioned companies.
+DISCLAIMER: Student Transition Experience (STE) does not endorse any of the aforementioned companies.
 This guide is simply meant to be a resource for travel options.
-NSFP is not held liable for any delays or travel issues due to these modes of transportation.
+STE is not held liable for any delays or travel issues due to these modes of transportation.